jianshu93/parahmm/docs/index.md

 3. Three algorithms have different data access patterns, algorithms need to consider data locality.

 ## Background
 Hidden Markov model contains a Markov chain of hidden states and their emisstion to observations.
-The network example is shown below.
+The network example is shown in Figure 1.
 Notice that Markov property assumes that a state is only dependent on its direct predecessor state.
 And this is the premises of Hidden Markov Model.
 ![GitHub Logo](Concepts.png)
 *Figure 1.
 Concepts and Data Structure for Hidden Markov Model*

 The main data structures for Hidden Markov Models are two matrixs storing the transition probability between hidden states and emission probability from hidden states to observations.
-The main operations on these two matrixs are from the calculation of alpha in forward algorithm, lambda in viterbi alogrithm and beta in backward algorithm.
+The main operations on these two matrixs are from the calculation of alpha in forward algorithm, lambda in Viterbi alogrithm and beta in Backward algorithm (part of Baum-Welch algorithm).
 All computations of these three variables are similar.
 So We takes alpha as an example.
 ![GitHub Logo](alphaTable.png)
 *Figure 2.
 Dynamic Programming of Alpha Table Computation*